Erins-Ransom/Proteus/README.md

 `bench/` - contains all the files used for in-memory standalone filter benchmarks.

-`workloads/` - contains all the files used for generating synthetic workloads and downloading rreal-world datasets.
+`workloads/` - contains all the files used for generating synthetic workloads and downloading real-world datasets.

-`rocksdb/` - contains a modified version of RockDB with Proteus and SuRF integrated (To be Released).
+`rocksdb-6.20.3/` - contains a modified version of RockDB v6.20.3 with Proteus and SuRF integrated.

 `SuRF/` - git submodule containing the SuRF repository.